Kayron013/brick_buster/README.md

 # Brick Buster

-A neon themed rendition of Brick Breaker in Unity.
+A neon, Mega Man themed rendition of Brick Breaker in Unity.

 Project builds are available in the `builds` branch.